Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Metafield Components

-• Type – The kind of data it holds (text, number, yes/no, reference, etc.)
+• Type – The kind of information it holds, such as text, number, yes/no, or reference

-• Validations – Validation rules to ensure clean data (limits, URL format, etc.)
+• Validations – Validation rules to ensure accurate data, like character limits or proper URL formatting

-In short, metafields extend Shopify’s data so you can store more structured details than the default fields allow, and display them however you want on your storefront.
+In essence, metafields expand Shopify’s default data structure, allowing you to store more detailed, organized information and display it exactly the way you want on your storefront.

 Shopify Metafield Types